Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Introduction

 Our goal here is to analyse a time-series composed of images from different sensors.
-Intuitively, this problem is solved if we can transform all input images to the same, sensor-invariant representation, while at the same time making sure that representation preserves the information necessary for the intended downstream task, in our case the detection of lake ice.
+Intuitively, this problem is solved if we can transform all input images to a common feature space that preserves the information necessary for the intended downstream task, in our case the detection of lake ice.
 We leverage the ability of deep neural networks to learn at the same time a complex, non-linear mapping of the inputs into a latent feature representation, via sequences of convolutions and element-wise, non-linear activation functions; and the subsequent mapping from that representation to the desired output variables.
 Our proposed network includes a separate encoder branch with individual layout and weights for each input sensor, to map its raw image values to predictive features.
 However, the different encoders all share the same feature embedding, which forms the input for two branches: an auxiliary branch that outputs a per-pixel classification into frozen (including snow-covered ice and snow-free ice) or non-frozen (water) and background classes, and serves mainly to train the representation; and a branch that regresses the fraction of the lake covered by water (non-frozen pixels).
 The joint embedding means that the encoder branches must learn to produce a single representation that is shared across all sensors (respectively, branches), while at the same time being a suitable basis for the prediction tasks.